Ifeoma28/Foodie-fi/README.md

 - How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?

- how many customers have churned straight after their initial free trial here we have to use CTEs one table for  for their next plan and a row number to rank all the customers according to their id
+ To know how many customers have churned straight after their initial free trial here we have to use CTEs one table for  for their next plan and a row number to rank all the customers according to their id